 Take our survey

-We’re seeking input from people with lived experience of metabolic dysfunction-associated steatotic liver disease (MASLD), the most common form of ‘fatty liver disease’.
+We are particularly seeking input from people with lived experience of metabolic dysfunction-associated steatotic liver disease (MASLD)*, the most common form of ‘fatty liver disease’.

-The survey takes 10–15 minutes to complete.
+The survey takes approximately 10 minutes to complete.

 What is MASLD?